-- Not widely utilised in the Fingal area up to now. - particularly suitable on small sites of infill dwellings.
+- > Not widely utilised in the Fingal area up to now. - > particularly suitable on small sites of infill dwellings.

-Maintenance schedule Required action Typical frequency Regular Inspections Inspect inflitration surfaces for sliting and ponding, record de-watering time of the facility and assess standing water levels in underdrain (if appropriate) to determine if maintenance is necessary Quarterly Check operation of underdrains by inspection of flows after rain Annually Assess plants for disease infection, poor growth, invasive species etc and replace as necessary Quarterly Inspect inlets and outlets for blockage Quarterly Remove litter and surface debris and weeds Quarterly (or more frequently for tidiness or aesthetic reasons) Regular maintenance Replace any plants, to maintain planting density As required Remove sediment, litter and debris build-up from around inlets or from forebays Quarterly to blannually Infill any holes or scour in the filter medium, improve erosion protection if required As required Occasional maintenance Repair minor accumulations of slit by raking away surface mulch, scarifying surface of medium and replacing mulch As required Remedial actions Remove and replace filter medium and vegetation above As required but likely to be > 20 years
+Operation and maintenance requirements for bioretention systems Maintenance schedule Required action Typical frequency Inspect inflitration surfaces for sliting and ponding, record de-watering time of the facility and assess standing water levels in underdrain (if appropriate) to determine if maintenance is necessary Quarterly Regular inspections Check operation of underdrains by inspection of flows after rain Annually Assess plants for disease infection, poor growth, invasive species etc and replace as necessary Quarterly inspect inlets and outlets for blockage Quarterly Regular maintenance Remove litter and surface debris and weeds Quarterly (or more frequently for tidiness or aesthetic reasons) Replace any plants, to maintain planting density As required Remove sediment, litter and debris build-up from around inlets or from forebays Quarterly to blannually Occasional maintenance Infili any holes or scour in the filter medium, improve erosion protection if required As required Repair minor accumulations of slit by raking away surface mulch, scarifying surface of medium and replacing mulch As required Remedial actions Remove and replace filter medium and vegetation above As required but likely to be > 20 years